How to Identify Major Donors

 Do you stop to consider these three attributes when identifying your ideal major donors?

-Download FREE Major Gift Fundraising Plan Template to help you map out your fundraising for the year!
+Download My Major Gift Fundraising Plan Template to help you map out your fundraising for the year!

 Be sure to add [email protected] to your list of approved email senders!
 We’ll never spam you and rent or sell your information to anyone else, ever!